TriumphLLC/Blend4Web/deploy/doc/en/_sources/developers.txt

 Loading Application Assets
 ==========================

-To simplify project maintanance and server deployment always keep your application asset files (exported scenes, textures, sounds, etc) separate from other project files (JavaScript, CSS, HTML, etc).
+To simplify project maintenance and server deployment always keep your application asset files (exported scenes, textures, sounds, etc) separate from other project files (JavaScript, CSS, HTML, etc).
 Inside your SDK this asset directory is located at ``projects/my_project/assets``.

 To load files (e.g by using :b4wref:`data.load()`) from this directory use the :b4wref:`config.get_assets_path()` method: